 - The quality of PE provision has improved and there has been an increase in number of pupils attending extra-curricular sports clubs

-- Supporting professional development opportunities for staff to up skill PE skills
+- Supporting professional development opportunities for staff to develop their own teaching of PE skills

-- Class 2 and 3 Swimming – 80% of the pupils could swim confidently and competently over a distance of at least 25 meters with 60% competently displaying different strokes and 50% able to demonstrate survival skills
+- Class 3 Swimming – 70% of the pupils could swim confidently and competently over a distance of at least 25 meters with 90% of those competently displaying different strokes and 80% able to demonstrate survival skills